-The current shelter was built in 1987 and was considered state-of-the-art at the time, featuring open air kennels for the dog population.
-The building has gone through a number of renovations over the past decade aimed at improving the comfort of the shelter pets.
-Animal Services staff are greatly looking forward to the development of the new shelter and how that will best meet the needs and services performed to this community in the modern age.
+The current shelter that accepts and houses these pets was built in 1987 and was at that point in time considered state-of-the-art, featuring open air kennels for the primary dog building.
+The building has gone through a number of renovations over the past decade, aimed at improving the comfort of the shelter pets.